wasn-eu/Victron_BlueSmart_IP22/README.md

 <img src="https://github.com/wasn-eu/Victron_BlueSmart_IP22/blob/main/Images/adapter_case.jpg?raw=true" width=500>
 </p>

 All files needed are in the pcb folder.

+You can use a short (about 10cm) 6pin to 6pin flat ribbon cable with the 6pin sockets to connect the charger to the pcb.
+the cable can be routed outside at the right side of the battery terminals.